nibanks/quic-perf/draft-banks-quic-performance.md

 For a download test, the client again opens a single stream, encodes the server's response size (N bytes) and then closes the stream.

+The total throughput rate is measured by the client, and is calculated by dividing the total bytes sent or received by

 ## Requests Per Second